keboola/connection-docs/storage/file-uploads/index.md

 ## Limits
 Maximum allowed size of uploaded file is currently 5GB (5 368 709 120 bytes exactly).
 This applies to both file and table uploads.
 Actual table size may be bigger, because it is uploaded as compressed file.
+If you need to upload a larger file, you need to use [sliced upload](https://docs.keboola.apiary.io/#reference/files/upload-file).
+In that case, the limit applies to the chunk size.